 All four required APPE rotations (Community Pharmacy, Hospital/Health System Pharmacy, Ambulatory Patient Care and Inpatient General Medicine Patient Care) will all allow you to deliver direct patient care.
-In addition, at least one of your three elective rotations will also allow you to deliver direct patient care.
-Drug dispensing, in any outpatient or inpatient setting, will allow you to deliver direct patient care
+Drug dispensing, in any outpatient or inpatient setting, will allow you to deliver direct patient care.